AdaptiveConsulting/RfqStateMachine/README.md

 ```
 [gist](https://gist.github.com/odeheurles/a0f838e4b83e53f88379)

-You can also ignore individual events on a state with the Stateless *.Ignore()* method.
+You can also ignore individual events on a state with the Stateless `.Ignore()` method.

 ### Encapsulation

 We have now defined everything we need for the state machine:
  - states,
- - events and strongly typed events
+ - strongly typed events
  - possible transitions
+ - entry actions
- - actions on entry and on exit
+ - exit action
  - error handling
  - how to fire events at the state machine

-The next step is to encapsulate everything in a single class so we don't leak the specifics of Stateless and the state machine to the rest of our code.
+The next step is to encapsulate everything in a single class so we don't leak the specifics of _Stateless_ and the state machine to the rest of our code.

-For our example I've created a class **Rfq** that you can find [here](https://github.com/AdaptiveConsulting/RfqStateMachine/blob/master/RfqStateMachine/Rfq.cs).
+For our example I've created a class _Rfq_ that you can find [here](https://github.com/AdaptiveConsulting/RfqStateMachine/blob/master/RfqStateMachine/Rfq.cs).

 This class implements the following interface: